OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 The majority of this chapter is relevant to applications written in Objective-C or having bridged types, which are types compatible with both Swift and Objective-C. Most tools that currently work well with Objective-C are working on improving their compatibility with Swift.
 For example, Frida currently does support [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").

-#### XCode and iOS SDK
+#### Xcode and iOS SDK

-XCode is an Integrated Development Environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, watchOS and tvOS.
-The latest release as of the writing of this book is XCode 8 which can be [downloaded from the official Apple website](https://developer.apple.com/xcode/ide/ "Apple Xcode IDE").
+Xcode is an Integrated Development Environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, watchOS and tvOS.
+The latest release as of the writing of this book is Xcode 8 which can be [downloaded from the official Apple website](https://developer.apple.com/xcode/ide/ "Apple Xcode IDE").

 The iOS SDK (Software Development Kit), formerly known as iPhone SDK, is a software development kit developed by Apple for developing native applications for iOS.
 The latest release as of the writing of this book is iOS 10 SDK and it can be [downloaded from the Official Apple website](https://developer.apple.com/ios/ "Apple iOS 10 SDK") as well.